mediamonks/muban/docs/08-knockout.md

 # Knockout

-Because muban is built for server-rendered pages, there is no possibility for client-side data-binding without bloating the html with template mumbo-jumbo.
+Because Muban is built for server-rendered pages, there is no possibility for client-side data-binding without bloating the html with template mumbo-jumbo.
 Even then, things like looping over lists (or other thing where a template is used in the non-rendered state) are not really possible.